ai4science-amsterdam/ai4science-amsterdam.github.io/pages/colloquium.md

 * 29 September 2020 - **Christoph Weniger**
 * 13 October 2020 - **David Fisher**
 * 27 October 2020 - **Gábor Csányi**

-## Email List
-To stay up to date with our activities and be invited to our biweekly AI4Science colloquium series, you may send a request to be included in our emaillist via [an email to us][9] with your name, affiliation and a one-sentence motivation for joining.

 ## Previous Colloquia